SindhuGunda2004/CW1/README.md

 # CW1

-# link to th website
+# link to the hosted website
 # https://sindhugunda2004.github.io/CW1/AfterClass.html

 # link for the repository